 Oven door.
 I put these on and Spencer said "Easter towels?"
 Sometimes he just blows me away.

 Nothing says "celebrate the resurrection of our Lord Jesus Christ" like a bunny kleenex cover.

 Seriously, the cuteness must stop

 These are supposed to look like chocolate bunnies.
 They're actually resin.

 So, that's it.
 That's Easter at our house.
 It's better than St. Patrick's Day but without an egg wreath it's not quite up to Martha Stewart par.

-Part-time pediatric speech language pathologist, full-time wife, mom and beagle owner.
-These are the stories of a life shared with a beagle (Ginger), two boys (Spencer and Elliott), and a husband (Michael), who sadly wasn't included in the blog title) and the memory of our angel beagle, Ginger.
+Part-time pediatric speech language pathologist, full-time wife and mom.
+These are the stories of a life shared with two boys (Spencer and Elliott), a husband (Michael, who has never been included in the blog title) and the memory of our angel beagle, Ginger.